cyclr/docs/pages/v2/05-application-connectors/authentication/snowflake.md

     OAUTH_REFRESH_TOKEN_VALIDITY = 7776000;
 ```

-> **Warning**: Snowflake do not allow refresh tokens to be refreshed using the API.
-User **must** log in again once the refresh token expires.
-You can extend the duration of the refresh token by contacting your Snowflake account administrator, see Snowflakes documentation [here](https://community.snowflake.com/s/article/FAQs-Snowflake-OAuth) for more information.
+> **Warning**: Snowflake does not allow you to refresh tokens with the API.
+The user needs to log in again once the refresh token expires.
+To extend the duration of the refresh token, you can contact your Snowflake account administrator.
+For more information, see Snowflakes documentation on [OAuth](https://community.snowflake.com/s/article/FAQs-Snowflake-OAuth).

-> **Note**: The `OAUTH_REDIRECT_URI` field must point to the OAuth redirect URL of your Cyclr account.
-This has the format: `https://{Your Cyclr service domain e.g. app-h.cyclr.com}/connector/callback`.
+> **Note**: The `OAUTH_REDIRECT_URI` field needs to point to the OAuth redirect URL of your Cyclr account.
+The URL has the format: `https://{Your Cyclr service domain e.g. app-h.cyclr.com}/connector/callback`.

 <a name="getting-the-client-id-and-client-secret"></a>
-### Getting the client ID and client secret
+### Get the client ID and client secret

 You need a client ID and client secret to authenticate the Snowflake connector in Cyclr.
-Before you can get these you need to [create a security integration](#creating-a-secutiry-integration).
-You can find Snowflake's guide on getting the client ID and client secret in the Snowflake console [here](https://docs.snowflake.com/en/sql-reference/functions/system_show_oauth_client_secrets.html).
+Before you can get these credentials, you need to [create a security integration](#creating-a-secutiry-integration).
+For more information on how to get the client ID and client secret, see the [Snowflake documentation](https://docs.snowflake.com/en/sql-reference/functions/system_show_oauth_client_secrets.html).
 The following example gets the client ID and client secret for the security integration created in the previous section:

 ```sql
 select system$show_oauth_client_secrets('CYCLR_OAUTH');